—————AM Portables Mega Shootout – 2018 Update—————

 ***GE P-990 World Monitor – GE’s mid-1960’s leather encased multiband portable is a sturdy, heavy and impressive thing to behold with two whip antennas…one of them a huge SW mast the other a smaller FM rod and a large, colorful slide rule dial that I really enjoy.
 It features fairly decent if not top tier reception on all bands…it’s a nice analog radio for band scanning with a fine tuning knob that works on AM and SW.

 ***Eton/Grundig Field 550 – The Field is a definite improvement over the older S350/S450 Field models.
 It offers good reception in a nice-looking, easy to carry package.
 Being digital it offers rock steady tuning which the original S350 series did not, and it also offers enhanced reception.
-I did note some “digititus”…DSP-induced digital noises on the AM band which was a surprise since I detected none of that on the three other new Eton DSP radios.
+I did note some “digititus”…DSP-induced digital noises on the AM band which was a surprise since I detected none of that on the three other new Eton DSP radios. ..this was been corrected on later production.
 One negative – it does mute while tuning as many other modern radios do which makes band scanning a little less enjoyable…your mode of use will determine how much this is a factor for you.
 The Eton Field is a nice radio and a good value in a lunchbox-sized radio that covers AM/FM/SW with great reception and decent, if not boombox sound – great bang for the buck.
 It’s a handsome and fun radio and it can accommodate many types of external antennas with dedicated inputs for each band…a nice touch.
 Overall I give it a thumbs up! read The Full review See it at Amazon.

-***Sony TFM-8000W – Another entry in Sony’s Super Sensitive Series this is the baby brother to the three star CRF-5100 above.
-It is a hair less sensitive on SW but excellent on AM and has rather mellow audio but it is one of only a few radios in this entire list to offer true flywheel tuning which is wonderful to use and is extremely rare in a portable radio.
-The straight-forward dial scales are visually appealing and a signal meter is also a nice addition…this is a fun radio to band scan with and I really like its looks and feel.
+*** Sony TFM-8000W – Another entry in Sony’s Super Sensitive Series this is the baby brother to the three star CRF-5100 above.
+It is a hair less sensitive on SW but excellent on AM and has rather mellow audio which not everyone will like, but it is one of only a few radios in this entire list to offer true flywheel tuning which is wonderful to use and is extremely rare in a portable radio.
+The straight-forward dial scales are visually appealing and a signal meter is also a nice addition…this is a fun radio to band scan with and I really like its looks and solid feel.

 *** Realistic 12-675 TRF

 The Realistic 12-675 TRF retailed for $27.95 and was sold between 1968 – 1972.
 Featuring a tuned RF stage and three gang air-variable tuning condenser they were aggressively promoted by Radio Shack as their top of the line AM portable radio – several of the catalogs (pictured in the complete review) promising “almost incredible 100 mile day light sensitivity”.
-While they were a good value at their price point they certainly did not compete with some some other 8 transistor radios such as the much earlier GE P780 or the later Superadios and Zenith lunch box sets, but to be fair those other radios were considerably more expensive.
+While they were an excellent value at their price point they certainly did not compete with some some other 8 transistor radios such as the much earlier GE P780 or the later Superadios and Zenith lunch box sets, but to be fair those other radios were considerably more expensive.
 I found the 12-675 to be a good but not spectacular performer placing it squarely in the*** group for reception and with mediocre sound quality.
 Replacing the stock 6” ferrite rod with an 8” rod elevates the radio to ****.

 **1/2 Channel Master 6515 Super Fringe